 - APPIC Online Application for Psychology Internship (AAPI)

 - Three letters of recommendation.
 At least two must be from current or past clinical/practicum supervisors.

-- Copy of doctoral program transcript (unofficial copy ok)
+- Copy of doctoral program transcript (unofficial copy is acceptable)

 - *Application can be obtained by downloading from the APPIC Website: http://www.appic.org

 - CMTP participates in the APPIC Match Program which will take place in February.
-Our program code number is 1326.
+Our program code number are:

 - This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any Intern applicant prior to National APPIC Internship Match Day.

 Electronic applications can be optained and submitted from the APPIC Web-site.
 If you do not have access to the Internet, or if you would like further information, please contact the program.

 ATTN: Shamaila Khan, Ph.D.

 Boston University School of Medicine